Table of Contents

-Of course, it doesn’t work for long because it’s really just a symbolic fulfillment, not an actual one.
-And so if that is something that you do a lot, consider some questions, consider what do you need more of in your life?
+Of course, it doesn’t work for long because it’s just a symbolic fulfillment, not an actual one.
+And so, if that is something that you do a lot, consider some questions, consider what you need more of in your life.
 In what areas do you feel deprived?
-And those answers can really help you identify what is missing.
+And those answers can help you identify what is missing.
 What is the missing piece that is creating the emptiness?

 Whether you’re in an unfulfilled relationship or you lack satisfaction in other parts of your life or you’re alone, or you want more friends, or you want a relationship, or you’re, I think worst of all, in a relationship and feel lonely in the context of that relationship, you can take steps to change.
 And that will help you stop figuratively getting fulfillment from food.

 Other people turn to food to manage helplessness, which is a sense of feeling powerless and one of the most painful experiences of human existence.
-Lance Dodes, who’s an addiction specialist and a psychoanalyst says that, “All addictive behavior is a way of reversing helplessness.”
+Lance Dodes, who’s an addiction specialist and a psychoanalyst says, “All addictive behavior is a way of reversing helplessness.”
 That is what he says.

-And also it is very common to turn to food when you’re bored.
-Now, boredom is the state of feeling like you have nothing to do, along with a restlessness and a tediousness about the day.
-Now, I call boredom and umbrella emotion because it covers other emotional states, like loneliness.
+And also, it is very common to turn to food when you’re bored.
+Now, boredom is the state of feeling like you have nothing to do, along with restlessness and a tediousness about the day.
+Now, I call boredom an umbrella emotion because it covers other emotional states, like loneliness.

-Often people say, they are bored, but they’re really lonely, or they’re really upset, or they’re really something else.
+Often people say, they are bored, but they’re lonely, or they’re really upset, or they’re something else.
 They just call it the state of boredom.
-So the solution to boredom is to try and change something.
-So if boredom is covering up another difficult emotions such as loneliness, then address that underlying need.
+So, the solution to boredom is to try and change something.
+If boredom is covering up another difficult emotion such as loneliness, then address that underlying need.

-If you’re lonely, try giving someone a call, think about ways you might meet new people.
+If you’re lonely, try giving someone a call, and think about ways you might meet new people.
 Even in COVID times, there are ways to meet new people.
 And sometimes, of course, we can’t make boredom go away.
-And if there’s nothing to do or nobody to be with, responding to yourself in a soothing way is critical.
+And if there’s nothing to do or nobody to be with, soothingly responding to yourself is critical.
 And that’s turning loneliness into solitude.

-Josh is saying, he’s on Instagram, he says, “There must be a link between what’s lacking in my life and my messy relationships with food.”
+Josh is on Instagram.
+He says, “There must be a link between what’s lacking in my life and my messy relationships with food.”
 Yes, so that’s an interesting word to use, “Messy relationship with food.”
-So Josh, please feel free to share more.
+So, Josh, please feel free to share more.
 What is lacking in your life?
-What is the emptiness?
+What is emptiness?
 What is it that you’re missing?
-Feel free to post and I will share with the audience.
+Feel free to post and I will share it with the audience.

 Dr. Nina: Good morning.